ga4gh/vrs-python/README.md

 ## Features

+- Pydantic implementation of GKS core models and VRS models
-- **ga4gh.core:** Python language support for common classes and schemas used by all GKS specifications.
-Provides an algorithm for generating consistent, globally unique identifiers for variation without a central authority.
+- Algorithm for generating consistent, globally unique identifiers for variation without a central authority

-- **ga4gh.vrs:** Python language support for classes and schemas used in VRS.
-Provides an algorithm for performing fully justified allele normalization.
+- Algorithm for performing fully justified allele normalization

-- **ga4gh.vrs.extras:** Python language support for additional functionality, including translating from and to other variant formats. `ga4gh.vrs.extras` requires access to supporting data, as described [below](#2-install-external-data-sources).
+- Translating from and to other variant formats

-- **Jupyter notebooks** Demonstrations of the functionality of `ga4gh.vrs` and `ga4gh.vrs.extras` in the form of easy-to-read notebooks.
+- Annotate VCFs with VRS
+- Convert GA4GH objects between inlined and referenced forms

 ## Known Issues